-Having understood the anomaly in depending on one sector in the economy, efforts had been made by several Nigerian governments in their policies to diversify the economy into sectors-such as: agriculture; manufacturing; tourism; theatre & Arts; etc.
+Having understood the anomaly in depending on one sector (.i.e., crude oil sector that conquered every other sectors in terms of GDP's contributions) in the economy, efforts had been made by several Nigerian governments in their policies to diversify the economy into sectors-such as: agriculture; manufacturing; tourism; theatre & Arts; etc [3].

 In 1976-1979, the policies of Green Revolution (GR) and Operation Feed the Nations (OPNs) were adopted to diversify the Nigerian economy from monoeconomy.
 This effort was nipped in the bud, when another government took over powers.
 Though stringent efforts were made by the succeeded administration, in terms of policy formulation in diversifying the economy.
 Under the policy the financial institutions (.i.e., Universal Banks) were instructed via Central Bank of Nigeria to make 40% of their total credit facilities available for farmers (peasants) who wielded into farming with minimum cost of borrowing (.i.e., interest rate).
-These credit facilities enable the farmers (peasants) to buy modern farming facilities instead of the crude tools for farming, in the end, food would be made surplus, wealth and employments would be generated, and/or foreign earnings from exports [8].
-Dwindling in agrarian sector outcomes or outputs continued till the introduction of the Structural Adjustment Programme (SAP) in 1986, in the bid that the agricultural sector would be revamped in order to support the diversification stride of the government policy, in the end the policy could not achieve its objectives as well as revamping the agrarian sector.
+These credit facilities enable the farmers (peasants) to buy modern farming facilities instead of the crude tools for farming, in the end, food would be made surplus, wealth and employments would be generated, and/or foreign earnings from exports [4].
+Dwindling in agrarian sector outcomes or outputs continued till the introduction of the Structural Adjustment Programme (SAP) in 1986, in the bid that the agricultural sector would be revamped in order to support the diversification stride of the government policy, in the end the policy could not achieve its objectives as well as revamping the agrarian sector [4].